SandyRodger/LS220_DSA/README.md

 Ideas:

 - Key question:

    - what is the smallest, simplest version of  this problem.
 What is the one-string harp.
+   - It's a solution, but is it DSA?